codepath/android_guides/Constructing-View-Layouts.md

 </LinearLayout>
 ```

-If you want to setup a part of your layout, such that, for instance, 3 buttons appear in a row, occupying equal space (or if, for instance, you want to give 4/5 space to a map and 1/5 to another component below it), LinearLayout can be used to do the trick by leveraging `android:layout_weight`:
+If you want to setup a part of your layout, such that, for instance, 3 buttons appear in a row, occupying equal space (or if, for instance, you want to give 4/5 space to a map and 1/5 to another component below it), LinearLayout can be used to do the trick by leveraging `android:layout_weight`.
+This works by setting the `android:weightSum` to a total value and then setting the `android:layout_weight` value for each subview to determine width distribution.

 ```xml
 ...